-PlayScore 2 is an app for string chamber musicians that augments the paper score with a magic active score that can not only play the music, but that you can use to practice and to learn how the music and the ensemble fits together.
+PlayScore 2 is an app for chamber musicians that augments the paper score with a magic active score that can not only play the music, but that you can use to practice and to learn how the music and the ensemble fits together.

 Most music notation apps either

 1) Display music so the music as a substitute for a music stand, or

 2) can play the music too, but from a specific collection of pieces for sale that have had the audio added by hand by the manufacturer.

 A specific pre-defined collection of music, however large can only be of limited use.
 The number of works composed over 3 centuries is so vast that if you are not looking for Fur Elise, the piece you want is unlikely to be there.
 And even if it is it is probably in the wrong edition and won’t match the parts others are using.

 PlayScore 2 sets out to solve this problem, and at the same time provide a wealth of features designed to make private practice and rehearsal of chamber music more rewarding and more productive.